-The money budgeted for trips & tours include costs of ferry tolls, parking, and more activities.
+The money budgeted for Trips & Tours includes costs of ferry tolls, parking, and more activities.
 The bus driver's food is also budgeted out of senior trips.
-Wages for the bus driver are included in casual and seasonal labor.
+Wages for the bus driver are included in Casual and Seasonal labor.

 The Postage line is for postage for three seasonal activity schedules and miscellaneous mailings to groups.